IMI in Portugal

 Foreign owners should follow the process too

-If you are non-resident or live outside Portugal for part of the year, it is still important to monitor tax notices, tax residency details, direct debit settings and any available exemption or relief.
+If you are non-resident or live outside Portugal for part of the year, it is still important to keep track of tax notices, tax address details, direct debit settings and any available exemption or relief.

 Frequently asked questions about IMI